publishlab/node-acme-client/README.md

 ### Legacy `.forge` interface

-The legacy `node-forge` crypto interface is still available for backwards compatibility, however this interface is now considered deprecated and will be removed in a future major version of `acme-client`.
+The legacy `node-forge` crypto interface is still available for backward compatibility, however this interface is now considered deprecated and will be removed in a future major version of `acme-client`.

 You should consider migrating to the new `.crypto` API at your earliest convenience.
 More details can be found in the [acme-client v5 upgrade guide](docs/upgrade-v5.md).